(You might also be interested in The Best MATH Sites That Students Can Use Independently And Let Teachers Check On Progress)

 TED-Ed allows the creation of quizzes and monitoring of student results.
 Read more about it at Using TED-Ed Videos.

-I’m adding two “sister sites” to this list– Qwizzy’s World (for K-7) and Cram Stoppers (for 8-12).
+I’m adding two “sister sites” to list– Qwizzy’s World (for K-7) and Cram Stoppers (for 8-12).
 Both only provide quizzes, so they are much more limited than most of the other sites on that list.
 However, unlike many of the other sites I have posted about, at least the Cram Stoppers might be usable for mainstream higher grades.

 Because of their limitations, however, I wouldn’t use it during the school year.
 I’d just include it as an option for students to use during vacations to limit the summer slide.